 The brand thinks that layers matter, especially base layers.
 Thus, they design it from the inside out.
 In other words, the company put Merino wool where it matters, which is next to the skin.
 They also concentrate on utilizing low-profile, non-chafing, and strategically placed seams in order to provide users optimal comfort.

 Furthermore, Smartwool focuses on end-use comfort and performance for its customers.
-This way of manufacturing helps consumers to stay focused for every powder turn, summit, and lap.
+This way of manufacturing helps consumers to stay focused on every powder turn, summit, and lap.

 Unlike many other types of materials, the wool of Merino is much pricier.
 However, when it comes to fabric that can effectively prevent odors and has great temperature regulation, it is a perfect choice.
 Clothing made from Merino wool is simply worth the price.